darcydjr/anvil/README.md

 - **Light/Dark Mode**: Toggle between light and dark themes in Settings
 - Mobile-responsive design
 - Hover effects and active states for navigation items
-- **Search Functionality**: Global search across capabilities, enablers, and requirements with regex-based matching
+- **Global Search**: Real-time search across capabilities, enablers, and requirements with dedicated search results view
+- **Document Copy**: Complete copy functionality for capabilities and enablers with smart ID generation and requirement renumbering
+- **Expandable Navigation**: System/component groups with expand/collapse functionality for better organization
 - **Enabler Filtering**: Toggle to show all enablers or filter by selected capability
 - **Approval Management**: Bulk approval features for enablers and requirements